saulpierotti/markdown_notebook/ADS.md

 * Shell-sort is the most efficient sorting algorithm for short ($n < 5000$) sequences
 * For long sequences ($n > 5000$) quick-sort is better, provided that some optimizations are implemented (iterative algorithm with random pivot, Bertossi et al.)

+## Backtracking
+* The general idea of backtracking is to try a solution, check if it is feasible and if not go back and try a new solution
+* Backtrack explores exhaustively the search space and halts either at a feasible solution or after having explored all the solutions to the problem
+* It can be used for decision or optimization problems
+	* In a decision problem all the solutions are equivalent
+	* In an optimization problem solutiuons are ranked
+* The time complexity of backtracking is typically high (exponential) since it is linear to the magnitude of the search space for the problem
+	* A selected number of simple problems can be solved by a polynomial complexity backtracking approach
+* Recursive backtracking works by generating and recursively visiting a search tree
+	* When a leaf is reached if the solution is feasible the algorithm halts, if it is note it backtracks to the first node with yet unexplored branches
+	* Its approach is similar to a tree visit or a DFS graph search
+* Iterative backtracking uses a greedy strategy, but it possibly undoes some decisions
+	* An example is the Knuth-Morris-Pratt algorithm for exact string matching

 % Reviewed